 Prepare the garnish and sauce

-Place onion and potatoes in a large baking dish.
+3. Place onion and potatoes in a large baking dish or a roasting pan.

-Pour a tbsp of oil on the skin and the lining.
+2. Pour a tbsp of oil on the skin and the garnish.

-Reduce the sauce and finish roasting the potatoes garnish at 410°F (210°c) for about 10 minutes.
+6. Reduce the sauce and finish roasting the potatoes garnish at 410°F (210°c) for about 10 minutes more.

 So, are your ready to stuff your next chicken under the skin?